initial-d/wse/hw1/readme.txt

 In src/folder, there is a evaluator.sh, it will run over each queries with each ranker, and do the evaluation. simply use src/evaluator.sh to run it

+3. for evaluator's output

+you can either is >> to direct stdout to file

+e.g java edu.nyu.cs.cs2580.Evaluator ../data/qrels.tsv >> ../result/hw1.3-linear.tsv

+or you can give evaluator a ranker type parameter,so that evaluator will automatically output the result to corresponding file

+e.g java edu.nyu.cs.cs2580.Evaluator ../data/qrels.tsv cosine

 3.bonus:

 use following instruction to simulate a click: